- Name: Valentina Shevchenko

 On September 9th 2017 Shevchenko challenged for the UFC bantam weight championship In a rematch against Amanda Nunes who is one of only two opponents who has beaten Shevchenko and again Shevchenko lost a very close fight by split decision.

 February 3rd 2018 was Shevchenko's first UFC fight in the newly formed Flyweight division, a much better fit for her size than Bantamweight where she came up short twice against the G.O.A.T. of female MMA Amanda Nunes.
 For her inaugural fight she drew the undefeated Priscila Cachoeira.
 Shevchenko dominated the fight until 4:25 of round two when the ref waived it off.

 On December 8th 2018 Valentina Shevchenko faced Joanna Jedrzejczyk for the vacant UFC flyweight championship.

 Shevchenko won the bout by unanimous decision.

 Her first title defense was against Jessica Eye which ended when Valentina donated her shin to the Jessica Eye Astro-Traveler foundation with perhaps the most devastating head kick KO in the female division.
-The strike sounded like a baseball bat strike and left Jessica Eye unconscious cold and motionless for a frightening amount of time.
+The kick sounded like a baseball bat and left Jessica Eye unconscious and motionless for a frightening amount of time.
 Joe Rogan said appropriately Valentina Schevchenko is an assassin and she certainly fit the title.